All Episodes

 I'll watch enough of it to be able to show up here and speak of it in an informed way.

-But my instincts are just are telling me that to do that is to fall into the trap of helping Obama and the Democrats convey what they want conveyed.
+But my instincts are just telling me that to do that is to fall into the trap of helping Obama and the Democrats convey what they want conveyed.

-And it's it's all smoke and mirrors.
+And it's all smoke and mirrors.

 It's a Reuters story.